tabcat/rough-opal/rough-opal/APPLICATION.md

 The architecture described previously combines Merkle-CRDTs with reliable hosting of the CRDT replicas for replication.
 This design centers around edge computers with more general machines pinning and keeping the data available.
-Applications this architecture is best-suited fall into the media or communication, things like most of Google's app suite.
+Applications this architecture is best-suited fall into the media or communication, like most of Google's app suite.

 Building software this way has unique characteristics and goes hand in hand with delay-tolerant network designs like IPFS.
 The user has control over their data with the choice to self-host.
 The local replica is the source of truth, sometimes called local-first.